WasmEdge/WasmEdge/examples/plugin/wasmedge-zlib/README.md

 # WasmEdge WASMEDGE-Zlib example.

-This is an example to demonstrate how to use `wasmedge-zlib` plugin of WasmEdge with C++.
+This is an example to demonstrate how to use the `wasmedge-zlib` plugin of WasmEdge with C++.

 ## Prerequisites